ulixee/platform/datastore/docs/overview/deployment.md

 ### Packaged .dbx Files

 Your Datastore will be packaged into a file with the same name and path as your script, but with the extension `.dbx`.
 These files are safe to check-in to source control so other developers on your team can package and deploy the datastores without a need to re-build them.
-You can also drop them onto a Miner to [deploy](#deploying) them.
+You can also ftp them onto a CloudNode to [deploy](#deploying) them.

 A `.dbx` file has the following files in it: